bart747/bart747/_posts/2015-11-19-maintainable-ui.md

 categories: how-to
 ---

-Briefly:
-**Build with unavoidable change in mind.
-Organize components for your future self and others&mdash;assuming that you will need to redo some things.**

 I guarantee you that changes are unavoidable.
 And you can’t predict the future.
 You also can’t solve problems in theory only, without prototyping.
 So make your life easier and build things that are easy to edit.